 *excerpts from urbandojo.com

 How do you tie your Karate belt?
-In my travels around the world, I’ve seen many ways.
+In my travels around the world, I’ve seen it done many different ways.
+The way below is how we expect you to tie your belt in class and this is the standard way expected from Yellow belt and above.

-The following video shows you how to tie your belt correctly.
+The following video shows you how to tie your belt correctly one way.

 Watch & learn: